 Over a hundred Kittiwakes nested on the Baltic Flour Mill before the new gallery was created.
 At that time, an alternative nesting site was designed and constructed; ‘A Kittiwake Tower’.

 Efforts were actioned to encourage the Kittiwakes to nest there instead.
 Some of the Tyne Kittiwakes however really wanted to continue nesting on the old Flour Mill building and gradually dozens have returned and continued to nest.
 The location of the Kittiwake Tower was also changed, as it was considered by some to be too close to the new Art Gallery.
 Kittiwakes still returned every year and in the present day over one-hundred pairs of Kittiwakes continue to nest on the Baltic.
 The new art gallery is also now an amazing supporter for the local breeding colony of Kittiwakes; helping to raise awareness for the Tyne Kittiwakes.

-A second Kittiwake Tower was also built, further along the river towards the coast, however the Kittiwakes themselves, were not interested in this artificial structure.
+A second Kittiwake Structure was also built, further along the river towards the coast, however the Kittiwakes themselves, were not interested in this artificial structure.